SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Applying_alarm_filters_in_the_Alarm_Console.md

   - *Exclude \[highlighted text\] in filter*: This option can only be used on an item that is not yet in the filter, and adds a negative filter for this item.
 This is the equivalent to adding an exclamation mark in front of an item when you type text in the filter.

   - *Search for \[selected text\] in new tab*: This option opens a new *Search alarms* tab in the Alarm Console, in which you can search through alarms using this filter.
-This option is only available on a DMA using at least DataMiner 10.0.0/10.0.2 with [Elasticsearch](xref:Elasticsearch_database).
+This option is only available on a DMA with [indexing database](xref:Indexing_Database).

     > [!NOTE]
     > Prior to DataMiner 10.0.7, to have access to this feature, you need to have the *System configuration* > *Indexing Engine* > *UI available* user permission.
 This user permission is only displayed if *?EnableFeature=Indexing* is added to the Cube URL.
 From DataMiner 10.0.7 onwards, this user permission is no longer needed.